-2D Sonic is back - Sonic Superstars announced at Summer Games Fest 2023
+2D Sonic is back Sonic Superstars announced at Summer Game Fest 2023

 The game is set to release on PS4/PS5, Xbox One/Xbox Series X/S, Nintendo Switch and PC/Steam.

-Read all of our Summer Games Fest 2023 coverage here.
+Read all of our Summer Game Fest 2023 coverage here.

 Image credit: Summer Game Fest (Screenshot – YouTube)